plancky/blog/content/posts/floating_bits.md

 ---
-title: "Hurdles in computation requiring exact decimals: Part-I floating-point representation"
+title: "Hurdles in computation requiring exact decimals : floating-point representation"
 date: 2021-10-17
-description: What do Roman numerals, Tally marks, Decimal and Binary number systems have in common?
-They are all used to describe Quantity or the number of things, each with its unique style motivated by a particular usecase.
+description: "What do Roman numerals, Tally marks, Decimal and Binary number systems have in common?
+They are all used to describe Quantity or the number of things, each with its unique style motivated by a particular usecase. "
 draft: false
+meta_image: floating_bits_images/realmap.svg
 hideToc: true
-enableToc: true
+enableToc: false
 math: true
 libraries:
 - katex